curl/everything-curl/usingcurl-returns.md

     request.
 PASS in the command curl sends the password to the server with, and even anonymous connections to FTP server actually sends a password - a fixed anonymous string.
-Getting a response back from this command that curl does not understand is a strong indication that this isn't an FTP server at all or that the server is badly broken.
+Getting a response back from this command that curl does not understand is a strong indication that this is not an FTP server at all or that the server is badly broken.

  12. During an active FTP session (PORT is used) while waiting for the server